 You can improve your organic traffic by ensuring that your on-site/technical SEO remains true to best practices (proper tagging, good response time, etc.) and that your off-page SEO performs well.

-Top eCommerce metrics to measure paying customers
+Top eCommerce metrics to track paying customers

 Now that you know how to find out how many people visit your store, you need to measure how many store visitors get converted into paying visitors.
 This is also called conversion.
 To measure conversion rates on your eCommerce store, these metrics should be considered: